Are you facing a debt crisis? 7.9 million people in Britain will be in January 2018 according to a this survey.

 So if you can’t pay all your bills and debts this month, what should you do?
 Here is a practical list – starting with things you shouldn’t do, as they will make your life harder next month!

 Many of the worst fears about missing a loan or credit card payment aren’t going to happen:

 - you can’t get sent to prison for it;

-- you won’t have bailiffs knocking on your door (well not unless you ignore the problem for a very long time, see How to stop a debt being sent to the bailiffs).
+- you won’t have bailiffs knocking on your door, not unless you ignore the problem for a very long time.

 If you are stressed, it gets harder to make good decisions.
 Taking the first steps to sorting out your debt will help you to feel calmer.

 Your borrowing may have been edging up for some time and now your cards and overdraft are close to, or already, maxed out.
 Borrowing more this month means your position next month is even worse.

 Making the decision to not borrow more is the first step in gaining control over your situation.
 When you are in a hole, stop digging!

 Late payment charges being added or being taken to court will make your debts even worse.
 Perhaps you haven’t even looked at your credit card statement as you know it’s going to be bad.
 Then the bills are always going to be in the back of your mind, lurking there and stopping you enjoying life.
 So open that letter or click on that email link, because in the end not knowing is worse.

 Know your priorities